advertisement for Blotto brothers’ triporteurs

 […] Little Baxe had risen steadily—too steadily.
 He grasped the table-cloth firmly in the right hand.
 “Ladies and gentlemen,” he said, “I will recite you a little thing of my own composition.”

-I have found no biographical information about Reginald Arkell, so that I do not know how he came to know the word blotteau.
+Having found no biographical information about Reginald Arkell, I do not know how he came to know the word blotteau.
 There is no connection whatsoever with the Western Front in the novel: it is entirely set in southern England and none of its characters is presented as having served abroad.

 The second early occurrence of blotteau that I have found is from The Subaltern’s Joke, published in the Evening Public Ledger (Philadelphia, Pennsylvania) of 11th February 1919, reprinted from the English magazine London Opinion; the author of this story, which is set on the Western Front, considers blotteau at the confluence of British English and French, and associates it with blotting-paper; the story thus begins: